Modality and duration

 • Students give a (roughly) 5-minute presentation of their completed mini-project

-• Students pick a topic (from the 5 topics listed below, preferably the one closest related to their mini-project) and explain the basic concepts within that topic
+• Students randomly draw a topic (from the 6 topics listed below) and explain the basic concepts within that topic

 • Examiner and censor ask follow-up questions, which may relate to other course topics and include questions about practical applications and implementation; students can optionally refer back to their mini-project